goncalvpedro/extract-data/README.md

 1.  **Configure the scraping parameters:**
     * Open the main script (e.g., `scraper.py`).
     * Modify the target URL(s) and CSS selectors according to the website you want to scrape.
 This often involves inspecting the website's HTML structure using your browser's developer tools.
+Add more fields as you need to extract more information.
+    * Make sure you have Firefox installed locally.
     * Adjust any other relevant settings (e.g., headless mode, waiting times) within the script.
 Headless mode (`options.headless = True`) allows Selenium to run without opening a visible browser window.

 2.  **Run the scraper:**